 - Have fines totaling no more than $5

-Reference materials or items in the Friends Rental Collections may not be placed on hold.
+Reference materials may not be placed on hold.

 Materials may be renewed for one time period.
 The length depends upon the type of material checked out.
 For example, a DVD can be renewed for an additional 7 days, new books can be renewed for 14 more days, and other books can be renewed for 21 more days.